Foundation Staff - President

 - Alternative Revenue Activities/Potential Partnerships

-As Chief Operating Officer for both the Fraternity and Foundation, Sean is tasked with leading the daily operations and staff of each organization, ensuring their alignment and fulfillment of Phi Delta Theta’s strategic plan Phi Delt 2020.
-Other primary responsibilities include litigation, and board management, and alternative revenue activities.
-A member of the Pennsylvania Mu Chapter and a graduate of Widener University where he studied communication, Brother Wagner holds a Master’s in Public Administration and Nonprofit Management from Northern Kentucky University (NKU), a Certificate in Executive Management from the University of Notre Dame, and is a Certified Association Executive as credentialed by the American Society of Association Executives (ASAE).
+A native of Philadelphia, Sean is a member of the Pennsylvania Mu Chapter and a graduate of Widener University.
+Brother Wagner holds a Master’s in Public Administration and Nonprofit Management from Northern Kentucky University (NKU), a Certificate in Executive Management from the University of Notre Dame, and is a Certified Association Executive as credentialed by the American Society of Association Executives (ASAE).

 What Makes Phi Delta Theta Great?